-By replacing the $\ell_2$-norm and vector inner product with the Frobenius norm and the matrix inner product respectively and using \eqref{eqn:trieqn} and \eqref{eqn:CSineqn}, we get similar convergence results for MStoIHT and MStoGradMP as in \cite{nguyen2014linear}: \begin{theorem} Let $X^*$ be a feasible solution of \eqref{eqn:model} and $X^0$ be the initial solution.
-At the $(t+1)$-th iteration of Algorithm \ref{alg:MStoIHT}, the expectation of the recovery error is bounded by
+By replacing the $\ell_2$-norm and vector inner product with the Frobenius norm and the matrix inner product respectively and using the properties of inner product in Section~\ref{sec:pre}, we get similar convergence results for MStoIHT in \cite{nguyen2014linear} in the following theorem.
+Here we skip the proof which is a straightforward matrix extension of \cite[Appendix B]{nguyen2014linear}.